University of Essex: Institute of Public Health and Wellbeing

-The Institute of Public Health and Wellbeing (IPHW) is a multidisciplinary international research centre of excellence for developing work-class research efforts alongside national (NHS Trust, Public Health England, British Heart Foundation) and international (WHO, WHF) organisations for tackling public health issuess and improving health and wellbeing by means of cutting edge innovations.
+The Institute of Public Health and Wellbeing (IPHW) is a multidisciplinary international research centre of excellence for developing work-class research efforts alongside national (NHS Trust, Public Health England, British Heart Foundation) and international (WHO, WHF) organisations for tackling public health issues and improving health and wellbeing by means of cutting edge innovations.

 Notable departments

 Essex Law School

 The Essex School of Law is ranked 19th in the UK, 72nd in the world and 3rd in the UK by research power through THE World University Rankings (2022).

-The Essex Law Clinic allows students to undertake appointments alongside qualified lawyers and clinical teaching staff to the public, namely those of the Essex community, students and university staff to give initial advice about legal problems.

 Essex Business School

-The Essex Business School (EBS) is the first carbon-zero business school in the UK symbolising "the proclivity to champion responsible, ethical and sustainable business".

-Granted funding by the Economic and Social Research Council, EBS posits to be the UK's centre of choice for data research through its Research Centre where academics and researchers undertake theoretical and applied research used within businesses, the public sector, non-profits domestically and internationally to which is consistently rated "internationally excellent".

-The Essex MBA is accredited by the Association of MBAs, making EBS among the top 2% of business schools in the world.
+Essex Business School (EBS) is deemed the first carbon-zero business school in the UK, and is granted funding by the Economic and Social Research Council.
+The Essex MBA is accredited by the Association of MBAs, and in 2024, Essex Business School became one of the top business schools globally when it was awarded AACSB (Association to Advance Collegiate Schools of Business) accreditation.